 Weaving can be a fun and rewarding hobby to pick up.
 And all you need to get started is a weaving loom and some yarn.

 There are many different types of looms you can buy to begin weaving on.
-But with a little work, you will be able to make a homemade DIY weaving loom for half the cost.
+But with a little work, you will be able to learn how to build a loom for a fraction of the cost.

-When just starting out, there are many different looms to choose from.
-The type of loom you will need depends on the kind of projects you are planning to do and your budget.
+When just starting out, there are many different homemade looms plans to choose from.
+The type of loom you end up making will determine which kind of projects you will be able to do with it.

 Besides being easy to make at home, frame looms are also a good place to start for beginners.